redox-os/book/src/developer-faq.md

 source ~/.cargo/env
 ```

-(If you installed Rustup before the first `bootstrap.sh` run, this error doesn't happen)
+(If you installed Rustup before the first `podman_bootstrap.sh` run, this error doesn't happen)

 #### I tried all troubleshooting methods but my build system is still broken, how can I fix that?

-- If `make clean pull all` doesn't work, run the `bootstrap.sh` again to download a fresh build system or install Pop OS!, Ubuntu or Debian.
+- If `make clean pull all` doesn't work, run the `podman_bootstrap.sh` again to download a fresh build system.

 ### Recipes